Delaware Photographic Society

 MAXIMUM NUMBER OF ENTRIES PER MONTHLY COMPETITION PER MEMBER

-Open subjects – 2 prints (except 1 print each for September and October).
+Open subjects – 1 print for each month.

 While a print is in the viewing box for competition, anyone may request ‘Comment’ which will be done in the Discussion session following the competition.
 At that time the requestor must be present and ask what they desire to know about the print or if they wish the judges and audience to discuss the print.